That Time the CEO Said He Wanted to Kill My Cat With a Golf Club

 I can't believe I wanted to build trust with this guy.
 Or that we hired him in the first place!

 Needless to say, I left that job as soon as I was able.
 On my way out I gave my feedback to the remaining founder that the new CEO was going to destroy what they were working hard to create.
 Founder guy just looked sheepish and muttered something about breaking eggs to make an omelette.

 Punchline: The company was acquired a year later at a low valuation--everyone's investment was null.

 Ever hand your trust over to someone and then just close your eyes and hope that everything would be ok?

 If a spouse or a family member behaved towards us like some executives do, our best friends would be helping us plan our escapes.
 But for some reason in the workplace, dealing with these toxic turd buckets is seen as an enviable skill--the idea being that if you can win them over, you can win anyone over.

 Why would you want to win "anyone" over?
 For example, I don't want to win over people who are shouters, manipulators or people who would joke about being cruel to animals.
 I don't need to win anyone like that over for any reason--not even for a pile of really valuable stock.

 I think it's fairly obvious that building a company that is only looking to turn a profit leads to some really short sighted thinking.
 While I think the example in my story is particularly egregious, it isn't uncommon.

-The toxic executive or manager is given enormous license to behave however they want while the job of building trust is place 100% on the employee, their own dignity and humanity taking a back seat (or not coming along at all).
+The toxic executive or manager is given enormous license to behave however they want while the job of building trust is placed 100% on the employee, their own dignity and humanity taking a back seat (or not coming along at all).

 Trust is build in stages by consistent action.
 The problem is that many people in leadership think they receive a buffer of trust they can spend against--this leads them to taking actions that degrade a resource that is hard to build.
 Every outburst, every failure to be transparent, every decision that puts people last steals good will and trust.